Sara & Jess Cloud Professor

-The Cloud Professor is an occasional visiting appointment that honors the achievements and perpetuate the memory of Dr. Jess Cloud, accomplished poet, author, scholar, and former development officer and teacher in the College's Honor Program.
-The program is funded by a 2004 bequest from Sara Cloud.
-The Cloud Professor is selected by the Dean of Arts and Sciences on a departmental recommendation, and manifests distinctive excellence in teaching and scholarship.
+The Sara & Jess Cloud Professorship is funded by a 2004 bequest from Sara Cloud in memory of Dr. Jess Cloud, accomplished poet, author, scholar, and former development officer and teacher in the College's Honor Program.
+The Sara & Jess Cloud Professor is selected by the Dean of Arts and Sciences on a departmental recommendation, and manifests distinctive excellence in teaching and scholarship.
+The term of the professorship is five years.
+Currently, the Sara & Jess Cloud Professor is Simon Joyce.

 - 2012.
 Robert Fitzgerald Reid-Pharr is a Distinguished and Presidential Professor of English and American Studies at the Graduate Center of the City University of New York.
 He was an assistant and associate professor of English at the Johns Hopkins University.
 In addition, he has been the Edward Said Visiting Chair of American Studies at the American University of Beirut, the Drue Heinz Visiting Professor of English at the University of Oxford, the Carlisle and Barbara Moore Distinguished Visiting Professor of English at the University of Oregon, and the Frederic Ives Carpenter Visiting Assistant Professor of English at the University of Chicago.
 A specialist in African American culture and a prominent scholar in the field of race and sexuality studies, he has published three books and numerous articles in, among other places, American Literature, American Literary History, Callaloo, Afterimage, Small Axe, The Chronicle of Higher Education, Women and Performance, Social Text, Transition, Studies in the Novel, The African American Review, and Radical America.
 His research and writing have been supported by grants from the Ford Foundation, the Mellon Foundation, the National Endowment for the Humanities, and the Alexander von Humboldt Foundation.